 - Chopped Kale or Collard Greens

-If you need texture and flavor, you can try these for a healthy celery alternative.
+If you need color, you can try these for a colorful celery substitute.

 - Bok Choy